 BiPb74b (2015-05-1) A re-visit to a badly bleaching leeward lagoonal patch reef.
 Three unbleached P. damicornis (ChPd158-160) and one completely bleached Seriatopora sp.
 (ChSe165-the only one seen at the site) colonies were sampled.
 Note that, although the pocilloporids were genotyped via RFLP as P. damicornis, they certainly look like P. acuta.

-BiPb111 (2015-05-01) did not dive at this leeward lagoonal channel reef.
+BiPb111 (2015-05-01) did not dive at this leeward lagoonal channel reef, nor was it formally surveyed.

 BiPb69c (2015-05-02) Our third dive to this leeward lagoonal patch reef (the first during the bleaching event).
 Six P. acuta/damicornis (ChPd161-166) and five Seriatopora spp.
 (ChSe166-170) colonies were sampled.
+I will later provide the bleaching data (% of coral tissue area bleached).

 Site 113 (BiBl113) was done back at Blenheim.

 BiPb114a (2015-05-02) was a windward fringing reef.
-Although no P. acuta, P. damicornis, or Seriatopora spp. were observed there, other pocilloporids were sampled for collaborators.
+Although no P. acuta, P. damicornis, or Seriatopora spp. colonies were observed there, other pocilloporids were sampled for collaborators.

 BiPb114b (2015-05-3) This was such a gorgeous site that we opted to do a second dive there.
+The data provided above represent the average of surveys from both dives.

 The last dive of the mission (BiSp115) was done at Speaker’s Bank.